aeriaframework/docs/guide/getting-started.md

 ## Initial setup

-The official way to start an Aeria project is through the `create-aeria-app` command line utility.
+The official and easiest way to start an Aeria project is through the `create-aeria-app` command line utility.
 It is done the following way (it may vary according to the package manager you use):

 ```
 npm create -y aeria-app project-name